-- 1. Town centre or local centre as shown on the Proposals Map; - 2.
-Edge of town centre or local centre - 3.
-Other commercial centre; - Out-of-centre locations that are, or can be made, easily accessible by a choice of transport modes.
+- 1. Town centre or local centre;

+- 2. Edge of town centre or local centre

+- .
+Other commercial centre;

+- Out-of-centre locations that are, or can be made, easily accessible by a choice of transport modes.

 Out-of-centre locations will only be considered where an applicant can demonstrate that: